Making Money from AI: The Landscape After DeepSeek

 1. Subscription Models: Companies offer AI-powered services through subscription plans, providing customers with access to advanced features and continuous updates.

-2. Licensing Agreements: Firms license their AI technologies to other businesses, enabling them to integrate AI capabilities into their own products and services.
+2. Licensing Agreements: Firms license their AI technologies to other businesses.
+This enables them to integrate AI capabilities into their own products and services.

 3. Infrastructure Investments: Tech giants are investing heavily in AI infrastructure, including data centers and specialized hardware, to support the growing computational demands of AI applications.
 For instance, major companies plan to invest significantly in AI data centers to meet the increasing need for AI processing power (The Wall Street Journal).